Depending on where you live, an aquarium chiller could be a crucial piece of kit for maintaining a healthy aquarium.

 We are going to talk you through one of the cheaper ways to make an aquarium chiller.
 In terms of complexity, this is one of the easier options too.

-You don’t need much technical DIY skill.
+You don’t need much technical DIY skills.
 If you haven’t made anything like this before, read through the method carefully until you fully understand what you need to do.

 After completing the final step, you will have an aquarium chiller designed for roughly 50-gallon tanks.
 It may work for larger tanks too; it depends on your needs and how cool you want your water to be.